 A personal reflection on this.
 For years, I have been trying to build digital products inside my own companies.
 My two companies Bridge and Ekipa employ around 100 people.
 Small compared to most Indonesian enterprises we help with our innovation programs.
 The focus of both my companies has always been ‘services’.
 We help customers build digital products as well as run agile innovation transformations.
 Although ideas float around for products, there are 2 big challenges: A. people are usually busy servicing customers and B. the ‘mindset’ of our people is ‘service’, not ‘product’.

-Reading this, I know what you are thinking: I’m still not telling you ‘how to do it’.
+Reading this, I know what you are thinking about innovation in Indonesia: I’m still not telling you ‘how to do it’.
 How to develop a strong strategy and then execute it.

-At Ekipa, we’ve developed an agile innovation path to answer that question.
+At Ekipa, we’ve developed an agile innovation path in Indonesia to answer that question.
 In essence, very simple:

 Step 1: Define innovation thesis and ‘engines’